These are the best games available on the Oculus Quest 2

 You might just be a paper-pusher at TransCorp, but you quickly find out that you're seemingly the last human working at the massive conglomeration.
 One day, you receive a mysterious call at your desk that you're the next — and last — to go.
 Armed with only your teleportation gun and whatever "letter openers" you can find lying around, you must sneak your way up to the top to discover what happened to your fellow colleagues and stop a dastardly plan to erase humans.

-Budget Cuts was one of the first VR games to take advantage of roomscale VR movement, although the initial demo took several years to manifest into the full game, but it does stealth better than almost any other VR game.
-In the first title, you'll traverse through office buildings, hiding behind (and under) desks, and crawling through air vents.
+Budget Cuts was one of the first VR games to take advantage of roomscale VR movement.
+Although the initial demo took several years to manifest into the full game, it does stealth better than almost any other VR game.
+In the first title, you'll traverse through office buildings, hide behind (and under) desks, and crawl through air vents.

 Budget Cuts 2: Mission Insolvency takes the formula to new heights with bigger environments, more weapons, and even scarier robots.
 You'll also finally figure out who that voice is on the other side of the phone — a twist I certainly didn't see coming.
-Both Budget Cuts titles include mutators, which can be used to modify the gameplay and add significant replay value to an already pair of incredible games. —Nick Sutrich
+Both Budget Cuts titles include mutators, which can modify the gameplay and add significant replay value to an already pair of incredible games. —Nick Sutrich

 Half-Life: Alyx